 Research papers, educational papers, historical surveys and reviews are welcome.
 In the case of complicated scientific concepts or theories, their rigorous presentation must be preceded by an introductory part in which the intuitive approach is recommended.
 New associations and speculative remarks can be included, but their tentative nature should be emphasized.
 The use of well-known quotations and illustrations should be limited, while rarely mentioned sources, new connections, and hidden dimensions are welcomed.

-OPEN ACCESS option: Authors may ask to publish their papers online open access.
+Authors of individual papers may ask to publish their papers online open access.
 Those who choose this option are charged €450 for the article processing [up to 20 pages].
 Article processing charge (APC) is due after the acceptance of the paper before publication.
 Authors of open access papers may retain the copyright.

 Contributors should note the following: